laurencejbelliott/roswebcomponents/docs/ui-components.md

             - Description: The name of the [action function](/docs/action-functions.md) to be called when the button is clicked.
 The name should be specified in camelCase without the `rwcAction` prefix, as in the example.
             - Example: `data-action="setPoseRelative"`
         - data-action-parameters
             - Description: The parameter(s) of the [action function](/docs/action-functions.md) specified by the `data-action` attribute.
-Though HTML tag attributes are `String` data, numerical data, and comma seperated parameters are handled by the API before calling the action function.
+Though  tag attributes are `String` data, numerical data, and comma seperated parameters are handled by the API before calling the action function.
 It should be noted that at this time the optional quaternion in the parameters of the `setPose...` action functions cannot be defined in this attribute.
             - Example: `data-action-parameters="WayPoint20"`
             - Example: `data-action-parameters="1, 0, 0"`
             - Example: `data-action-parameters="-100"`